Altsr/Projects/README.md

 stakeholders.
 • Assessed data analysis, SQL, to track performance of a product in the Operations Technology division, Derived key trends and pattern of customer base.

+A Framework for analyzing the innovation capacity and its effect on the market cap of public companies